cloudnativeessentials/dra-tutorial/dra-tutorial.md

   - Resource availability is considered in part of overall Pod scheduling
   - Delays the allocation of the ResourceClaim until the first Pod that references it is scheduled

+## ResourceSlice
+Represents the devices on the node.

 ## DeviceClass